- Day 7, July 21: 11.9 miles, total miles: 269.5 – hiking on trails, bits of mellow cross country, crossed a road

 At Navaho Pass we climbed up toward the summit of Navaho and rejoined the County Line Trail.
 Going up Navaho was tempting, it’s the highest peak in the Teanaway drainage, but we’d never traveled the trail on its lower slopes and found it satisfying to explore.
 Most of the mountains we walked by today are ones we’ve been up (repeatedly) over the years.
 So as we hiked by familiar summits, I found myself thinking of those trips and the friends we shared them with.
-Recalling fond memories of wildlife class outings to count deer and elk scat, Springtime Comes to the Cascades, UW Climbing Club trips to see larch, Mounties friends trips, PCT reunion trips, NW Hikers trips – the Teanaway is a place that brings together so much.
+Recalling fond memories of wildlife class outings to count deer and elk scat, Springtime Comes to the Cascades hikes in grad school, UW Climbing Club trips to see larch, Mounties friends trips, PCT reunion trips, NW Hikers trips – the Teanaway is a place that brings together so many favorite things and memories.

 I was a prosy marmot all morning and early afternoon walking up and down passes, in and out of the headwaters of the Stafford, Hardscrabble, Fourth of July basins on either side of the Teanaway-Ingalls divide.
 Admiring flowers.
 Whistling over the delight of seeing and hearing Cascade golden mantle ground squirrels, pikas, and marmots.
 Such a glorious day!